SAP/cloud-identity-developer-guide/docs/Troubleshooting.md

 ## Authorization Problems

 This guide provides a systematic approach to troubleshooting authorization problems, such as unexpected authorization results in your application.
-Following these steps will help you identify the root cause of the issue efficiently.
+By following these steps, the guide helps you to efficiently identify the root cause of the issue.

 ### Step 1: Preparation